rglass/pomodoro.el/README.md

 Calling `M-x pomodoro` again will reset it to the first working set.

-Calling `M-x pomodoro-toggle-pause` will pause/unpause pomodoro and change status in modeline accordingly.

 Calling `M-x pomodoro-status` will show you notification about current pomodoro state, time left and set number.